Saska1618/threeBodies/README.md

 # threeBodies
 Creating a simulation of the three-body problem

-In this repo, i will create 3 bodies, each having a mass and simulate how they will pull each other with their gravitational force
+In this repo, i created 3 bodies, each having a mass and simulate how they will pull each other with their gravitational force

-I am planning on using Python with pygame.
+I used the pygame library to make things easier.

 This is just for fun, no big plans with it:)